hed-standard/hed-specification/docs/source/06_Infrastructure_and_tools.md

 [**sidecar**](sidecar-validation-anchor), [**event**](event-validation-anchor),
 and [**recording**](recording-validation-anchor).

 Previous generations of HED (< 8.0.0) only required validation at the first four levels.
-Since third-generation HED can document relationships across events, it also requires an additional dataset level validation to check cross-event relationships.
+Third-generation HED can document relationships across events and thus also requires an additional dataset level validation to check cross-event relationships.

 Validation can also be categorized as syntactic or semantic.
 Syntactic validation, which occurs mainly at the HED tag and HED string levels, tests that the tags are